Jordan

 Rating: 3/5 Stars

-This book hooked me from the beginning with gorgeously dark and witchy descriptions, fast-paced dialogue and intrigue, and generally good writing.
-It's been a while since a book made me take notice of the writing style in a pleasant way.
+This book hooked me from the beginning with gorgeously dark and witchy descriptions, fast-paced dialogue, and a sprinkle of intrigue.

 Like many bookworms, I am a sucker for food in books.
 Beware ye those with snackish appetites.
-Or those who like Italian.
-I made a batch of spaghetti after reading the first few chapters, just sayin'.
+I made a batch of spaghetti after reading the first few chapters.

 The tension steadily builds throughout the beginning, starting with superstitious Nonna's mutterings of demons, followed by rumors of two dead witches not far from their village, and culminating in the death of Emilia's twin sister Vittoria, which launches Emilia on a mission of justice.
 This mission has her dabbling in dark magic that accidentally (and conveniently) bonds her to a hot, snarky demon.